designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 **Q.** Getting errors about things not being found when running node

-**A.** Weirdness in that the modules do not get added to dependencies so run, they seem to work for most people but if you are having issues, run :
+**A.** Weirdness in that the modules do not get added to dependencies so run, so delete node_modules folder then re-run installation steps.

-> npm install --save-dev imagemin-pngquant
+**Q.** Error while running **distribute**

-> npm install --save-dev imagemin-jpegoptim
+**A.** Sometimes (in Windows) node will fail to delete a folder due to Explorer keeping certain files in it's cached memory (such as thumbs.db).
+If you encounter this, try and close down any app that uses those files then re-run the dist task.

 ---
 Released under the [**GPL2.0 license**](http://www.gnu.org/licenses/gpl-2.0.txt).